Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Houndoom.md

 ---
 Ability1: Solar Power
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME229M.png
+BookShinyImageName: HOME229M_s.png
 BoxSprite: SRD-BoxSprite-houndoom-mega.png
+DexCategory: Dark Pokemon
+DexDescription: With the power of the Mega Stone its whole body radiates tremendous heat, so much that its claws are searing hot and turn red as a result, for this reason it can be painful for it to walk or run.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 19
+  Feet: 6.2
+  Meters: 1.9
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-houndoom-mega.png
 Learnset: '[[SRD-Mega-Houndoom-Learnset]]'
 Legendary: 'No'
 Name: Mega-Houndoom
 Number: 229
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: houndoom-mega.png
 Type1: Dark
 Type2: Fire
+Weight:
+  Hectograms: 495
+  Kilograms: 49.5
+  Pounds: 109.1
 ---

 #PokeroleSRD/Pokedex